Title IX Policy

 Grievance Process

-Please note, the content on this site is a summary.
-Please see the Jefferson College Title IX Sexual Harassment Procedure and Grievance Process for students and employees for a detailed description of the grievance process.
+Please see the Jefferson College Title IX Sexual Harassment Policy and Grievance Process for students and employees a detailed description of the grievance process

 Retaliation Prohibited at Jefferson College

-No person may intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege under Title IX or the Jefferson College Title IX Sexual Harassment Procedure and Grievance Process for students and employees.
+No person may intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege under Title IX or the Jefferson College Title IX Sexual Harassment Procedure and Grievance Process.
 Retaliation includes, but is not limited to, words or actions that intimidate, threaten, coerce, or discriminate against someone whole or in part because an individual has:

-Note: The exercise of First Amendment/free speech rights is not considered Retaliation under the Jefferson College Title IX Sexual Harassment Procedure and Grievance Process for students and employees.
+Note: The exercise of First Amendment/free speech rights is not considered Retaliation under the Jefferson College Title IX Sexual Harassment Procedure and Grievance Process.
 Additionally, a determination of responsibility (whether that be for a finding of responsible or not responsible) does not indicate on its own that the other party (or parties) made materially false or bad faith statements.

 Jefferson College expects all members of our community to participate in the process of creating a safe, welcoming, and respectful environment on campus and in campus programs and activities.
 In particular, the College expects that Jefferson College community members will be active bystanders and will take reasonable and safe actions to prevent or stop an act of Sexual Harassment should they witness one.
 Taking action could include, but is not limited to, direct intervention when it is safe for one to do so, enlisting the assistance of friends or other persons to assist, and/or contacting or seeking support from person(s) in authority.
 Community members who choose to take these actions will be supported by the College and protected from retaliation as well as from policy violations that may have been present during the situation, such as underage alcohol use or drug use.